HIV & AIDS

 - There were more men than women who became HIV positive;

 - The most common ages when becoming HIV positive was 20-29 and 30-39;

 - 68% of new notifications were attributed to male to male sex;

 - More people lived in the north and west metropolitan areas of Melbourne; and

-- There was a larger proportional increase amongst the heterosexual population between 2015 and 2016 than the heterosexual population (34% Vs 13%)
+- There was an increase amongst the heterosexual population between 2015 and 2017 (+36%) and a decrease amongst the homosexual population (-5%)

 To find out the latest figures for Victorian HIV notifications please check out the Victorian Department of Health and Human Services’ Ideas website

 Furthermore, in an Australian content, the epidemic looks quite different depending upon which state you are in.
 For example, heterosexual people in Western Australia account for roughly 50% of new notifications; and over the past five years (2012-2016) the proportion with late HIV diagnoses was highest in heterosexuals (43%), men who have sex with men over 50 (37%) and people born in Central America (45%), South East Asia (43%) and sub-Saharan Africa (43%).

 For more information about the Australian epidemic check out the Annual Surveillance Reports from the Kirby Institute

 These statistics show that HIV can affect everyone and can do so in different ways regardless of who you are or where you are from.